helloworldcoding/programming-erlang-2nd/README.md

 # programming-erlang-2nd
-the exercise in programming elang 2nd
+the exercise code  in programming elang 2nd